 Community leadership have the leeway to use a broad range of disciplinary actions including but not limited to:

 Anything unmentioned is generally considered to be common sense.
-The above only deals with the most common issues and identifies the structure of the guild.
+The above only deals with the most common issues and identifies the structure of the Fleet.
 While we have a strong history in involving our member base to resolve issues via vote, in all circumstances the community leadership has the final say on all issues.